MANUFACTURERS OF WOMEN'S MOTORCYCLE GEAR

 Sidi Boots Sidi makes several pairs of boots, and is distributed through MotoNation.com.
 They also distribute AGVSport apparel and Vemar helmets.
 There are very few track worthy boots for women on the market, and the Vertigo Lei is one of them.

-Teiz Motorsports Teiz makes affordable, custom one piece textile and leather suits.
+Teiz Motorsports Teiz makes affordable, custom one piece textile suits.
 They've recently started to offer sizing in smaller women's sizes.
 The textile suits are waterproof through the shell and have removable, insulated liners.
 The zippers are even rubberized and sealed!
 As of Feb.
 2011, they are working on women's prototypes (non custom), so stay tuned.

 Tourmaster Tourmaster has a great line of textile and leather jackets for women.
 They also appear to carry a couple of leather pants and gloves as well.
 As their name implies, check them out if you're looking for a great touring jacket and/or luggage accessories.
 They also tend to make their gear far better fit for plus size women, even offering Plus Size versions of their jackets such as the Trinity and Motive.